GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

     // In general when writing the class definition for a Service:
     // - Mark the class as internal to restrict its visibility to the namespace it lives in.
     // - Make the class sealed to prevent further inheritance.
-    // - Inherit from MonoBehavior so that we can add the Service to a GameObject as a component.
+    // - Inherit from MonoBehaviour so that we can add the Service to a GameObject as a component.
     // - Inherit from IService for generic typing during the ApplicationManager bootstrapping routine.
     // - Inherit from the companion interface, in this case IExampleService. internal sealed class ExampleService : MonoBehaviour, IService, IExampleService {
         // When defining fields for Services, we follow the same general rules.
         // In general, however, Services should only contain regular private fields
         // and public properties for accessing those fields.
-See the example MonoBehavior
+See the example MonoBehaviour
         // script for coding standards concerning fields.
         //
         // Services should not contain Unity/C# actions, events, or delegates as these require